 (a) a “Sub Deduct Arrangement” is an arrangement of pipes and meters by which a part of the gas which is conveyed by the Pipeline to premises for the purposes of supply to those premises is further conveyed to other premises for the purposes of supply to those other premises;

 (b) a “Meter By-pass” is an installation by means of which the Consumer may divert the flow of gas so as not to pass through the Supply Meter and thereby secure the continued offtake of gas at the Supply Meter Point, in the event of any failure of part of the Supply Meter Installation which would impede the flow of gas through the meter.

-2.10 Where a Smart Meter is installed at a Supply Meter Point, the Pipeline User shall, within 4 Days of being notified of the installation of the Smart Meter, provide such data relating to the Supply Meter Point Reference Number of that Smart Meter, as shown in Appendix D-1, to the Pipeline Operator by the means specified in the iGT UNC Ancillary Document Data Items Relevant to Smart Metering File Flows.
-When added, such details will form part of the Supply Point register details for that Supply Meter Point.
+2.10 Where a Smart Meter is installed at a Supply Meter Point, the provisions of paragraph 2.1.13 of Section M of the UNC shall apply.

 Provision by the Pipeline Operator